-Applicants initiate the registration process by submitting an application and the requested accompanying documents and fees.
+Applicants initiate the registration process by submitting an online or paper application and the requested accompanying documents and fees.
 Information on how to initiate the process is available through the following: website, brochures, chapter outreach, via phone or email and information sessions.
-OACETT reviews its information annually for accuracy and readability.